utgarda/sidekiq-status/README.md

 Sidekiq::Status::interrupted? job_id

 ```

-Important: If you try any of the above status method after the expiration time, will result into `nil` or `false`
+Important: If you try any of the above status methods after the expiration time OR if you try to obtain status for job that is not being tracked (see :all_jobs initialization above) it will result in `nil` or `false`

 ### Tracking progress, saving, and retrieving data associated with job